GangYang2012/heiswayi.github.io/_posts/2015-10-01-php-using-native-password-hashing-api.md

 $2y$11$dtSMAuO41g5QZcAG76FqTehpk35Dcf0lkEpBffEW7dRqQsrR2E8VO
 ```

-> **CAUTION:** It is strongly recommended that you do not generate your own salt for this function.
+> **Caution:** It is strongly recommended that you do not generate your own salt for this function.
 It will create a secure salt automatically for you if you do not specify one.

-### Example 4
+#### Example 4

 `password_verify()` example